 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Often overlooked, Asia Miles can provide fantastic value, particularly on select Oneworld partner redemptions.
-Let's take a look at the details of this promotion and some of the opportunities it could present.
+Often overlooked, Asia Miles can provide fantastic value — particularly on select Oneworld partner redemptions.
+In this article, we'll take a look at the details of this promotion and some of the opportunities it could present.

 Asia Miles Transfer Bonus Key Terms

 - Membership Rewards to Asia Miles transfer bonus runs through June 14, 2023.

 - If you're targeted, the transfer bonus rates appear in the Membership Rewards points transfer area.

 - Transfer Amex Membership Rewards at a 1,000:1,200 ratio, or a 20% bonus on Asia Miles transfers.